 Heckman’s photography is on display in the Genealogy, Local History, and Post Reading Room wing inside Joplin Public Library now through November 30th.

-We're located inside Joplin Public Library at 1901 East 20th Street in Joplin, Missouri.
-Our reading room and galleries are open 7 days a week.
+We're located inside Joplin Public Library at 1901 East 20th Street in Joplin, MO.